pymanopt/pymanopt/docs/quickstart.rst

 we suggest to start with Autograd.
 Autograd wraps thinly around NumPy, and is very simple to use, particularly if you're already familiar with NumPy.
-To get the latest version of Pymanopt, install it via pip:
+To get the latest version of Pymanopt, install it via pip by specifying the backend you want to use:

 .. code-block:: bash

-    $ pip install pymanopt
+    $ pip install pymanopt[autograd] # or [jax], [tensorflow], [pytorch]

 A Simple Example
 ----------------